purescript/documentation/Language-Guide.md

 \World"
 ```

 Line breaks will be omitted from the string when written this way.

+### Triple-quote Strings

-If line breaks are required in the output, they can be inserted with `\n`, or by using an alternate string syntax, where the string is enclosed in triple double-quotes.
+If line breaks are required in the output, they can be inserted with `\n`.
+Alternatively, you can use triple double-quotes to prevent special parsing of escaped symbols.
 This also allows the use of double quotes within the string with no need to escape them:

 ``` purescript
 jsIsHello :: String